ERASMUS+

 Chile – Pontificia Universidad Catolica de Valparaiso (Department of Informatics Engineering)

-❍ Staff mobility for teaching – Incoming: Number of participants = 1 (10 days)
+❍ Staff mobility for teaching – Incoming: Number of participants = 1 (10 days in total): The mobility has been successfully completed.

-❍ Staff mobility for teaching – Outgoing: Number of participants = 1 (11 days)
+❍ Staff mobility for teaching – Outgoing: Number of participants = 1 (11 days in total): The mobility has been successfully completed.

 Mexico – Universidad Autonoma de Aguascalientes (Department of Information Systems)

-❍ Staff mobility for teaching – Incoming: Number of participants = 1 (10 days)
+❍ Staff mobility for teaching – Incoming: Number of participants = 1 (10 days in total): This mobility has already been allocated.

 2024-1-RO01-KA171-HED-000239663 (01.08.2024-31.07.2026)